BumGeun-Park/Autonomous_Driving/README.md

 # Autonomous_Driving
-This code is what Our team did during AI ROBOT CAR RACE COMPETITION in 2021
+This code is what our racing team did during AI ROBOT CAR RACE COMPETITION in 2021